NHQ/anarcho-source/README.md

 (Or some other unit of work.)

-Member-hours are used to determine dividends.
+Member-hours are used to determine shares of income.

-Owner-member may have their membership revoked by a voke, but they retain their stake in part of all future dividends, represenred  by their total member-hours.
+Owner-member may have their membership revoked by a vote, but they retain their stake in portion of future income, called member shares, based on total number of member-hours the owner-member has accued.

 ###investor-member

 It may be useful for a body to accept investment.
+It all about the terms.

-An investor-member may not vote.
-Or they may, if the body determines it so.
+An __investor-member__ may not vote.
+Or they may, if the body determines it so procedurally.
 But in this case, they do not.

 The experimental idea here is that investor-owners buy member-hours with their investment.
-They then retain those member-hours exacly as member-owners do theirs, and are therefor paid member-like dividends.
+They then retain those member-hours exactly as member-owners do theirs, and are therefor paid member-like dividends.
 See ```Remuneration``` for more steails.

 ###member-hours

-Member hours are what member-workers recieve when they work for the body.
+__Member-hours__ are what member-workers recieve when they work for the body.
 They are essentially shares in all dividends, and so it would not be unreasonable for some body to perform a buying back of member-hours, or for members to trade them.

 Going by hours is the obvious and naive approach, but when it comes down to it, all we is time.